How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 If you’d rather skip the hike, not a problem–most people just come here to see the torii gates.

 If you’re looking to take a light stroll and snap some photos, feel free to stay near the entrance of the torii gate-covered hiking trail (where all the other tourists tend to huddle).
-However, if you want to get away from the crowds, keep walking upward on the walking path.
+If you want to get away from the crowds, keep walking upward on the walking path.

-Take some time to peruse the souvenir stalls by the entrance and grab some breakfast/snacks around the area before heading to the next must-see landmark.
+Take some time to peruse the souvenir stalls by the entrance and grab some breakfast/snacks around the area before heading to the next stop on this itinerary.

 You’ll find hot dogs, pancakes, and an assortment of snack stalls lining the path to the shrine.
 Interestingly, we found lots of “western” options being offered at these stalls.